MARKET VOLATILITY

 For investors who want to avoid some of the stress of downturns, diversification can help lower volatility.

 Sources: Refinitiv Datastream, RIMES.
-U.S. large-cap stocks — S&P 500 Index; Global small-cap stocks — MSCI All Country World Small Cap Index; International stocks — MSCI All Country World ex USA Index; Emerging markets stocks — MSCI Emerging Markets Index; U.S. bonds — Bloomberg U.S. Aggregate Index; International bonds — Bloomberg Global Aggregate Index; Cash — Bloomberg U.S. Treasury Bills Index: 1–3 Months.
+U.S. large-cap stocks — S&P 500 Index; Global small-cap stocks — MSCI All Country World Small Cap Index; International stocks — MSCI All Country World ex USA Index; Emerging markets stocks — MSCI Emerging Markets Index; U.S. bonds — Bloomberg U.S. Aggregate Index; International bonds — Bloomberg Global Aggregate Index; cash — Bloomberg U.S. Treasury Bills Index: 1–3 Months.
+As of December 31, 2024.

 6. Fixed income can help bring balance